gmanavarro/coffee-shop-code-challenge/README.md

 ## Project startup
 - There are example env variables config files for both client and server.
+- To start the project:
+  - Install dependencies with `yarn install`
-- To start the project, create the `.env` file in the root directory of `client` and `server` packages and run `yarn start:dev`.
+  - Create the corresponding `.env` files in the root directory of both `client` and `server` packages.
+  - Run `yarn start:dev`.
-- There is a set of unit test suites in the `server` package.
+- The `server` package has a set of unit test suites.
 They can be run with `yarn test`.